 The Hyundai IONIQ 5 is the first of a new family of electric models that, in addition to autonomy, will offer a unique image of each model.

 Hyundai has made a niche for itself in the electric market.
-The Koreans consistently rank among the zero-emissions best sellers with the original Ioniq (also marketed as a hybrid) and Kona Electric.
+The Koreans consistently rank among the zero-emissions best sellers with the original Ioniq (also marketed as a hybrid) and Kona electric car.
 Nevertheless, the brand is going one step further and creating a new family of models, starting with the Hyundai IONIQ 5 electric car.

 Just as Ford has leveraged the Mustang name to drive sales of an electric SUV, Hyundai will use the well-known IONIQ nomenclature to differentiate its new electrics from the rest.
 In addition, the model will distinguish itself from the BMW method within this new range: the figures and performance will speak for themselves.